groboclown/p4ic4idea/BUILDING.md

 in the [README.md](lib/173/README.md) file.

 # Source Code Documentation

 The source code contains JavaDoc and comments to help in understanding the immediate concerns of the code, but the general overall documentation is located under the [developer documentation](plugin/docs/developers).
-There's also a few notes in [todo.md](plugin/src/net/groboclown/idea/p4ic/vc/todo.md), but that needs to be moved out into more formal places.